paty-oliveira/edit-analytics-eng-bigquery/README.md

 ## How to start
-1. Fork this repository and clone it locally.
-If you're unsure how to fork a repository, check this tutorial.
+1. Clone this repository on your local machine and create a branch like this: `feature-[your_first_name]-starbucks-data-models`
 2. Set up your local enviroment with [Docker](#setup-the-enviroment-with-docker) or [Python virtual environment](#setup-the-enviroment-with-python-virtual-environment).
 3. Solve the exercises provided during the classroom sessions by committing your changes.
-4. Once all exercises are completed, create a Pull request to this repository.
-If you're unsure how to create a pull request from a fork, refer to this tutorial.
+4. Once all exercises are completed, create a pull request to this repository.
 5. Ensure your code passes the automated tests.

 ## Setup the enviroment with Docker